Meet the Team

 Rider/Groom - BHS Stage 3 Complete

-In recent years, Molly has had an incredibly successful run in competition, demonstrating both her talent and dedication.
-She trains, hunts, and competes livery horses for their owners, taking on horses at all levels—from young, green horses to more experienced competitors in BE100 events.
-Her ability to bring out the best in every horse she rides has made her a valued and trusted rider for many owners.
-One of Molly's standout achievements came in 2021, when she qualified for the prestigious Badminton Grass Roots on Teddy, a livery horse.
-This accomplishment was a testament to her hard work, skill, and ability to compete at a high level.
+In recent years, Molly has excelled in competition, training and competing livery horses from green youngsters to experienced BE100 competitors.
+Her ability to bring out the best in each horse has earned her the trust of many owners.
+A highlight of her career came in 2021, when she qualified for Badminton Grassroots on Teddy, a livery horse—showcasing her talent and dedication.

 1